tgjohnst/pihole-guide/README.md

-# Beginner's guide to building a Pi-hole
+# Beginner's guide to building a PiHole

 ***Block ads and trackers on every device and regain control of your home network!***